MSantoso52/GitHub-CI-CD-ELT-Pipeline/README.md

 # *Overview*
 Project repo to demonnstrate CI/CD workflow using GitHub Action.
 The project to automate build - test - deploy DAG file into Airflow under Kubernetes using Minikube.
 This workflow utilize CI/CD using GitHub Action push event, the workflow will automate run everytime git push event happen.
 This workflow will save time and ensure only pass test DAG deploy into production -- Airflow.
 # *Prerequisites*
+To follow along this project need to be available on system:
 - GitHub account ready
   Access [github.com](https://github.com/) and create account
 - Minikube installed